iterative/vscode-dvc/README.md

 To run experiments, use the "Run Experiment" command or use the UI elements available when the table is visible.

+There are experiments related views available in the DVC view container which can be selected through the DVC icon in the activity bar.

 ![Experiment GUI Buttons](https://user-images.githubusercontent.com/9111807/118054967-40760300-b355-11eb-8ee6-38a344bdaced.png)